 The length of sessions will not be fixed beforehand but can last up to forty five minutes.
 The duration of treatment will also depend on each person’s situation and current circumstances.
 We can try to determine this together over the period of our initial consultations.

 During our first meetings, you can decide what to speak about.
-It will also be useful to start talking about your history a little.
-Additionally, if you feel that you need to ask questions on any of the above mentioned aspects of treatment, you can do so freely.
+I could alternatively guide you through some questions too.
+And it would be useful to start talking about your history a little.

 If and when we determine whether we decide to work together, we can jointly set the cost of sessions based on their regularity and personal circumstances.